 - Establish a Federation ID

 - Set up your identity provider

 - Generate SAML

-- Troubleshoot SAML
+- Troubleshoot SAML assertions

-assertions

-This tutorial introduces single sign-on implementation from a third-party identity provider, and shows you how to troubleshoot SAML assertions from that provider.
+This tutorial introduces single sign-on (SSO) implementation from a third-party identity provider and shows you how to troubleshoot SAML assertions from that provider.

-Salesforce also supports single sign-on from external, third-party identity providers.
-For single sign-on to work, you need an identity provider and a service provider to coordinate authentication and authorization information using SAML assertions.
-Follow these steps to test setting up single sign-on from an external identity provider and troubleshooting SAML assertions.
+Salesforce supports SSO from third-party identity providers.
+For SSO to work, you need an identity provider and a service provider to coordinate authentication and authorization information using SAML assertions.
+Follow these steps to test setting up SSO from an external identity provider and troubleshooting SAML assertions.
 At the end of this tutorial, you'll able to log in to your Salesforce org from an external app.